draadnl/draad-kaarten/README.md

 ### 1.2.0

--   Moved CKAN to GeoJSON and RDnew to WGS84 convertions into php from js
+-   Moved CKAN to GeoJSON and RDnew to WGS84 conversions into php from js
 -   Added infowindows to all types of data
 -   Added properties field to datasets
 -   Added table styles to infowindows